-Heavy rains shortly after filled up the hole, so a channel had to be dug to drain away the water.
-During the new digging, huge boulders were found and and saved for future use.
-However with heavy rain and the discovery of underground springs, the sides of the cave kept collapsing leaving Colin Armstrong with an expensive muddy hole.
+Heavy rains shortly after digging filled up the hole, so a channel had to be dug to drain away the water.
+During the new digging, huge boulders were found and were saved for future use.
+However with heavy rain and the discovery of underground springs, the sides of the cave kept collapsing leaving Colin Armstrong with an expensive muddy hole !

 Building The Forbidden Corner continues

 Luckily, the summer of 1991 was much better.
 The hole was stabilised and strengthened and the first concrete was poured.
 Come 1992, the grotto was really taking shape and ideas from all over the world, from Skipton Castle to Portmeirion, were being planned for The Forbidden Corner.
-New additions were planned and put into practise, such as the boulder canyon a pyramid of molten glass.
+New additions were planned and put in place, such as the boulder canyon a pyramid of molten glass.

 The decision to open The Forbidden Corner to the public was made.
 Once the builders had moved out, the gardening started and the hedging for the maze was planted, The paths were improved by hand due to no room for heavy machinery.
-The Face Tower was built that welcomes guests to the folly.
+The Face Tower was built to welcome guests to the folly.

 On 23rd July, 1994, The Forbidden Corner was officially opened to the public.
 Around 100 people came on the opening day.
 Over time, a building was converted to a ticket office, cafe and gift shop to welcome the excited visitors.

-In 1998, new features, such as the Green Man and Fawcett Tower, The Forbidden Corner attracted over 80,000 visitors.
-The folly was featured in the media, with televisions programs and newspapers recommending our gardens.
+In 1998, new features, such as the Green Man and the Fawcett Tower were built.
+The Forbidden Corner attracted over 80,000 visitors.
+The folly was featured in the media, with television programs and newspapers recommending our gardens.
 Unfortunately this attracted the attention form the planning officers at the Yorkshire Dales National Park.
-By some oversight, no planning permission had been applied for.
+By some oversight, no planning permission had been sought.
 It was suggested that retrospective planning permission was to be applied for.